PandABlocks/PandABlocks-FPGA/docs/reference/block.rst

 If the ``extra_interface`` field is present then this block would enable use of the specified io.
 This io would also need to have been identified as a capability and signified with a '*' in the :ref:`Target ini`.
-THe build system would then enable this io as if it were specified in the ``io`` section of the target.ini, up to the lower numer specified here or in the target.ini.
+The build system would then enable this io as if it were specified in the ``io`` section of the target.ini, where the number of instances is determined by the lower of the number specified here or that given in the target.ini file.
 [FIELD] sections
 ~~~~~~~~~~~~~~~~